m92vyas/Project_work/README.md

 # project_work
 Projects - for assessing my skills - for data science entry roles

+Most of the topics are part of AppliedAI(online course) assignments.
+I have done some additional work in some assignments.
+All the implementation are mine own and not plagiarized.

 01. cross_attention_bahdanau_attention_implementation: Implementing from scratch bahdanau attention mechanism for language translation.
 Implemented Encoder, Decoder, Cross-attention layers.
 02. eda_chisquare_confidenceinterval_haberman_dataset: EDA on haberman cancer dataset with chi-square test and confidence interval for giving support to observations made through several plots.
 03. segmentation_road_traffic: Segmenting Road Traffic using unet.
 Video: https://drive.google.com/file/d/1Ita9Pe53zS6KC6khZ4rmfw1GvLoq8g3N/view?usp=sharing